Delahaye 175: Chassis

 The excessive weight of traditional hardwood body-frames clad in mild steel, hand-hammered and welded steel-panelled coachwork, mounted atop these already heavy chassis, adversely affected acceleration and speed, while compromising handling.
 French coachbuilders employed antiquated, traditional, building methods and materials.
 They were oblivious to weight.
 Only Henri Chapron, and Olivier Lecanu-Deschamp, were familiar with forming and welding aluminum.
 Other French coachbuilders were creating their bodies with steel sheets mechanically fastened over hardwood body-frames.
 Consequently, they were inordinately heavy, and contributed to mechanical failures experienced by an estimated dozen early purchasers.
 Broken suspension components resulted in Delahaye being obliged to buy back the offending cars at considerable expense, to circumvent litigation, and negative publicity.

 The Type 175S racing-engines Delahaye developed for Charles Pozzi, and racing-team Ecurie Lutetia co-owner and French champion driver Eugène Chaboud, reportedly had a 9.1:1 compression ratio, which with three dual-choke carburetors, delivered over 220 horsepower.
 These two 4.5-litre displacement racecars were parallel in horsepower to three of the four Type 145 cars (48772, 48773, and 48775).
-The more highly-tuned number 48771, after racing performance expert Fernand Lacour directed his efforts to develop a recorded 244.8 horsepower.
+The more highly tuned number 48771, after racing performance expert Fernand Lacour directed his efforts to develop a recorded 244.8 horsepower.

-The Type 175S model had just two factory options: Rudge wire-spoked wheels; and three Solex 40AiP down-draft carburetors.
-Coachbuilders addressed everything else a customer specified.

 The new 4.5-litre engine carried the "183" casting-code.
-They were built in two visibly discerned forms: the initial series engines were stamped Type 1AL-183, as were used in all six pre-production units; the factory prototype; snd the subsequent five Type 175S racing-engines; most of the production engines were stamped Type 2AL-183, with the exception of the optional Type 175S-equipped chassis.
+They were built in two visibly discerned forms: the initial series engines were stamped Type 1AL-183, as were used in all six pre-production units; the factory prototype; and the subsequent five Type 175S racing-engines; most of the production engines were stamped Type 2AL-183, with the exception of the optional Type 175S-equipped chassis.